Winter Driving Tips Part 3

 Warm your car up before driving

 There’s a large debate regarding the benefits of allowing your car to warm up before you set off in the mornings besides having a warmer car to sit in!
 However, if you do find the time to let your car idle for a few minutes before your commute in the cold, you can help to relieve the strain on your car battery and reduce the chance of it dying in future.
+Hopefully this winter driving tip really saves you money in the long run!

 Keep your car in a garage